Capital of the Island of Cuba

 - Soon after the foundation of Havana in 1519, the Spanish undertook the fortification of the site to protect it from repeated attacks by pirates and privateers in 1528, 1555 and 1563.
 The process of construction and reconstruction continued over a period of four centuries.
 In the 16th century, the layout of the Plaza de Armas was established and three other urban squares were added as the base of Havana’s original urban plan.
 By the end of the century, the Castello de Morro was erected at the entrance of the port.

-- In the 17th century, Havana was already the foremost centre for naval construction in the West Indies.
+- In the 17th century, Havana was already the foremost center for naval construction in the West Indies.
 Its economic role began to outweigh its strategic role as its port became the transit point for shipping gold and silver from Mexico and Peru to European destinations.
-New fortresses, convents and churches were erected.
+New fortresses, convents, and churches were erected.

 - Havana was taken over by the English in 1762 and reconquered by the Spanish in 1763.
 The famous Fortress of San Carlos de la Cabaña (1772-1774) was constructed later, as were several palaces.
 The Cathedral was built at the end of the 18th century.
 The Plaza de Armas was the nucleus of the city in the 19th century.